 “Hearsay evidence is the first thing to get tossed in a court trial but do regale us with your gossip.”

-“What I hear is that this Angel person is actually a policewoman, utilizing illegal tactics, and the Chicago Police are covering for her.”
+“I hear this Angel person is actually a policewoman utilizing illegal tactics, and the Chicago Police are covering for her.”

 “You’re suggesting that the Chicago Police are breaking the law?”
 John Merrick said.
-“Anne and I have a son on the police force.
+“Anne and I have a son in the police force.
 I doubt that he’d agree with that assertion.”

 “There are lots of examples of bad and lawless cops.
 I didn’t mean to offend your son or his reputation.
 He may well be a modern Prince Valiant.”